benvanwerkhoven/benvanwerkhoven.github.io/_projects/01-gpu-computing.md

 GPU Computing is the practice of using Graphics Processing Units for computations other than graphics.

-I've used GPUs for scientific computations as part of many applications from different scientific disciplines.
+However, developing GPU applications requires computations to be parallelized using specialized programming languages, and achieving high performance requires that you understand the underlying hardware.

-I've also been researching how we can make it easier for other people to use GPUs for their computations.
+As such, I've been researching how we can make it easier for other people to use GPUs for their computations.
 Other research topics that interest me are auto-tuning, performance modeling, and source-to-source translation.

 My PhD thesis (finished in October 2014) is titled
 <a class="underlined" href="http://www.cs.vu.nl/~bal/vanwerkhoven-phdthesis-final.pdf">
 "Scientific Supercomputing with Graphics Processing Units"</a>.

+More recently, in 2020, I've published a paper on the
+<a class="underlined" href="https://arxiv.org/pdf/2005.13227.pdf">lessons learned in a decade of research software engineering GPU applications</a>.